godidier/godidier.github.io/torcs-ai-tuto-5.md

 ![Steering trajectory]({static}/images/2019-01/steering-heuristic.png)

-Although the overall path of the car will be greatly improved, we have to note that we are still far away from a good trajectory, since we cannot take a turn with the biggest possible radius, starting and ending onthe middle of the track.
+Although the overall path of the car will improve greatly, we have to note that we are still far away from a good trajectory, since we cannot take a turn with the biggest possible radius, starting and ending onthe middle of the track.